-A captain on the bridge giving orders to the crew, guiding the course of the ship.
+A captain on the bridge giving orders to the crew, guiding the course of the ship

 2. Adaptive leadership

 This term was coined by Ronald Heifetz and introduced in his important book, Leadership Without Easy Answers.
-Unlike authoritative leadership where the leader “knows what to do,” in an adaptive leadership situation the leader does NOT know what to do to fix a problem; in some cases, there is no answer at all.
+Unlike authoritative leadership where the leader “knows what to do,” in an adaptive leadership situation, the leader does NOT know what to do to fix a problem; in some cases, there is no answer at all.
 The leader must guide a group through the process of adapting to a new reality.
 The group itself needs to change.
-Adaptive leadership is hazardous because people often don’t like it and will focus their unhappiness on the leader.
+Adaptive leadership is hazardous because people don’t like it and will often focus their unhappiness on the leader.
 It could be:

 An executive leading her team through a merger, doubling the size of departments and moving to a new location.
 The comfortable and familiar are gone.
-There are many new working relationships and processes to learn; a lot of stress and anxiety to be managed and worked through.

-Adaptive leadership calls for a very high degree of awareness and finesse.
+Adaptive leadership calls for a high degree of awareness and finesse.
 Heifetz describes it as “disappointing people at a rate they can tolerate,” like managing a pressure cooker.
 It’s one of the greatest tests a leader can face, even for the most experienced ones.
 This is a complex and profound subject, and I recommend the writings of Ronald Heifetz if you’d like to explore further.